sigulete/kde-bootc/README.md

 ## How to create an ISO?
 Creating an ISO to install your *kde-bootc* desktop is simple.
 First, build the container image either on GitHub or locally.

-Follow the instructions below to build the container locally, and ensure you do this as root so `bootc-image-builder` can use the image to make the ISO.
+The instructions below will build the container locally, and ensure you do this as root so `bootc-image-builder` can use the image to make the ISO.
 ```
 cd /path-to-your-repo
 sudo podman build -t kde-bootc .
 ```
 Then, outside the repository on a different directory, create a folder named `output` for the ISO image.
-Next, create the configuration file `config.toml` to be used by the installer.
+Next, create the configuration file `config.toml` to be used by the installer with the following content:
 ```
-./config.toml

 [customizations.installer.kickstart]
 contents = "graphical"

 [customizations.installer.modules]
 disable = [
   "org.fedoraproject.Anaconda.Modules.Users"
 ]
 ```
-It instructs the installer to use the graphical interface and disable the module for user creation.
+It instructs the installer to use a graphical interface and disable the module to create a user.
 We do not need to set up a user during installation, as this is already being taken care of.

-To run the command, ensure you are in the directory containing the `./output` directory and `./config.toml` file. `bootc-image-builder` is self-contained, with all necessary configurations and packages, and must be run as root.
+Within the directory where `./output/` and `./config.toml` exists, run `bootc-image-builder` utility which is available as a container.
+It must be ran as root.
 ```
 sudo podman run --rm -it --privileged --pull=newer \
 --security-opt label=type:unconfined_t \